HadisRe/SoK-Root-Cause-of-Smart-Contract-Incidents/README.md

+# SoK: Root-Cause Classification of Smart Contract Vulnerabilities via Analysis of $1 Billion in Smart Contract Real-World Attacks

+This repository accompanies our paper and includes the three main appendix sections for our paper.

+## Attributes of Reviewed Incidents

 **On-chain analysis of blockchain attacks: Detailed mapping of exploit transaction hashes, compromised victim contracts, and attacker addresses (smart contracts and EOAs) for comprehensive incident investigation**